-Whether you are looking to keep them entertained between walks or are simply looking for fun and creative ways to exercise your dog, then you might want to try agility training.
-Before we get into the detail, it's also worth noting that if your dog has joint stiffness, to take it easy or to avoid certain high impact exercises below, particularly those that focus jumping.
+Whether you are looking to keep them entertained between walks or simply looking for fun and creative ways to exercise your dog, then you might want to try agility training.
+Before we get into the detail, it's also worth noting that if your dog has joint stiffness, to take it easy or to avoid certain high impact exercises that are stated below, particularly those that focus jumping.

-Agility training adds variety outdoor exercise sessions and provides mental stimulation for your pooch.
-In this guide, we show you how to make a dog agility course in your back yard - think doggy hurdles, walk-through tunnels, weaving posts and tyre jumps!
-And the best part is, you may have the materials and equipment to build your DIY agility course laying around the house already, so there’s no stopping you and your furry friend!
+Agility training adds a variety of outdoor exercise sessions and provides mental stimulation for your pooch.
+In this guide, we show you how to make a dog agility course in your back yard - think doggy hurdles, walk-through tunnels, weaving posts and tire jumps!
+And the best part is, you may have the materials and equipment to build your DIY agility and obstacle course laying around the house already, so there’s no stopping you and your furry friend!
 You could be on your way to compete in no time…

-Dog agility is a competitive sport where a dog is directed through an obstacle course, often run by dedicated organizations like the USDAA.
+Dog agility is a competitive sport where a dog is directed through an obstacle course, often run by dedicated organizations like The American Kennel Club (AKC).
 The aim is for your pooch to complete the course as accurately and as quickly as possible.
 A dog agility course is an obstacle course designed to test your dog's agility with different challenges - from jumping through tires to weaving through posts.

 Preparation is key